China limits coverage and denounces Panama Papers' tax haven revelations

 “The Western media has taken control of the interpretation each time there has been such a document dump, and Washington has demonstrated particular influence in it,” the paper said.

-“Information that is negative to the U.S. can always be minimized, while exposure of non-Western leaders, such as Putin, can get extra spin,” it added.
+“Information that is negative to the U.S. can always be minimised, while exposure of non-Western leaders, such as Putin, can get extra spin,” it added.

 The editorial, in both its English and Chinese editions, made no mention of the China connections in the Panama Papers.